 - Click here, for more Feynman-related photos.
 As you know, Feynman was one of the most colorful persons of the 20th century.

-- Val Fitch with John Bardeen, during the first Wigner Symposium held at the University of Maryland In May of 1988.
+- Val Fitch praising Wigner at the Wigner Symposium held at the University of Maryland in 1988.
+Fitch with John Bardeen, during the same conference.
 John Bardeen was Wigner's student. and won two Nobel Prizes.